Laks09/matching-words/README.md

 cd matching-words
 ```
 ## Building the Project
 To build the project, use the Gradle wrapper included in the repository.
 You do not need to have Gradle installed on your machine.
+Note: all gradle commands to need to be from the root of the project directory

 On Unix-based systems (Linux, macOS), use:
 ```shell script